-The curriculum design integrates the classroom and clinical courses after the first two semesters and consists of 38 core credits and 47 anesthesia specialty credits for the whole program.
+The curriculum design integrates the classroom and 47 anesthesia specialty credits for the whole program.

-All anesthesia classes are during daylight hours and student are not scheduled for clinical experiences on anesthesia class days.
-Core courses may be scheduled during evening hours and students’ clinical schedules are adjusted accordingly.
+All anesthesia classes are during daylight hours and students’ clinical schedules are adjusted accordingly.

-Clinical practice begins as two days/week in the third term and increases in both intensity and frequency throughout the course of study.
-Clinical in the last term is 5 days/week and is interspersed with clinical conferences and preparation sessions for the Certification Examination.
+Clinical practice begins as two days/week in the third term and preparation sessions for the Certification Examination.

 Specialty cases in cardiothoracic, neurosurgical, dental, organ transplantation, pediatrics, obstetrics, neonatal, burns and electroconvulsive therapy enrich the program.

-A Skills Lab is available in the School of Nursing for workshops for specific procedures such as intubation, IV and arterial catheter insertion, and regional anesthesia.
+A Skills Lab is available in the School of Nursing for workshops for specific procedures such as intubation, IV and regional anesthesia.

-The School of Nursing has a human simulator center that can be designed as a Mock OR for the use of the students in the Nurse Anesthesia Program.
-Simulation is used to teach basic and advanced anesthesia skills, problem based management, Anesthesia Crisis Resource Management (ACRM), and team training.
+The School of Nursing has a human simulator center for the use of the students in the Nurse Anesthesia Program.
+Simulation is used to teach basic and team training.
+Read more about their state of the art, 16,000 sqft simulation center here.